protonemedia/laravel-splade-docs/x-defer.md

     </x-splade-defer>
 </x-splade-form>
 ```

+If you want to watch all form data, you may pass `form.$all` to the `watch-value` attribute.

 ## Async templates

 If you want to load sections of your template asynchronously, check out the [Lazy Loading](/lazy-loading.md) section.